Skin Scraping Exam

 Test Request Form(s)

-If either scabies mites and/or eggs are found, then the test result is postive and reported as “Sarcoptes scabei mites” and/or “Sarcoptes scabei eggs”.
+If either scabies mites and/or eggs are found, then the test result is postive and reported as “Sarcoptes scabiei mites” and/or “Sarcoptes scabiei eggs”.
 If neither is found, then the test result is “Not Found”.

 If only two coverslips of material are sent and specimen is negative, results are considered invalid because quantity of material sent is not sufficient.
 We really recommend collecting 4 coverslips to ensure a good sample.